GfSE/SAF-Specification/stakeholders.md

 * Have the logical decomposition guidelines been followed?
 * How are applicable requirements considered in the system architecture?
 * How are error states handled?
-* How do the logical system elements interact to to provide the system function?
+* How do the logical system elements interact to provide the system functions?

+  ***Rationale:  In my role, I need to coordinate internal interfaces with internal subsystem partners.***
 * How do the physical system elements interact to provide the system function?
 * How does a system function interact with its environment?